 The goal of pointing & clicking your way through an analysis is to save time by recognizing menu settings rather than spend it on the memorization and practice required by programming.
 Some GUIs, such as jamovi make this easy by sticking to menu standards and using simpler dialog boxes; others, such as RKWard, use non-standard menus that are unique to it and hence require more learning.

-Figure 1 shows a common screen layout.
+Figure 1 shows a typical screen layout.
 The main R Commander window is in the upper left.
 A typical dialog box is in the front, and the graph it created is on the right.
 The data editor is on the upper right.

 The R Commander’s menu structure contains some unique choices.
-No operations on data files are located on the usual “File" menu.
-For example, existing data sets or files are not opened using the usual “File> Open…", but instead using “Data> Load data set…" menu.
-Also, everything on the models menu applies not to data but from models that you’ve already created from data.
+No operations on data files are located on the usual “File” menu.
+For example, existing data sets or files are not opened using the usual “File> Open…”, but instead using “Data> Load data set…” menu.
+Also, everything on the models menu applies not to data but to models that you’ve already created from data.
 The other menus follow Windows standards.
 When switching between software packages, I found myself usually looking for data under the File menu.
-The rationale behind the R Commander’s approach is that the R function that opens files is named “load".
+The rationale behind the R Commander’s approach is that the R function that opens files is named “load.”
 So this structure will help people learn more about R code (whether they’re headed that way or not!)

 The two objects you might be working on are shown on the toolbar right below the main menus.
-Clicking the “Data set:" tool will allow you to choose which data set most of the dialog boxes will refer to by default.
+Clicking the “Data set:” tool will allow you to choose which data set most of the dialog boxes will refer to by default.
 That’s filled in automatically when you load, enter, or import a data set.
-Similarly, clicking the “Model:" tool will let you select a model which most of the choices on the Models menu will relate to.
-It too is filled in automatically each time you create a new model.
+Similarly, clicking the “Model:” tool will let you select a model to which most of the choices on the Models menu will relate to.
+It, too, is filled in automatically each time you create a new model.
 See more on this in the Modeling section below.

 Documentation & Training